danielclough/Rocket-2377/troubleshooting.md

 ```

 I notice the `InvalidLength` is max 1048576, and curl is sending a length of 2096562.
+This is the same file that works when sending with `post_sm.py`.

 ```rs
 POST /upload multipart/form-data:
    >> Matched: (upload) POST /upload multipart/form-data